Cirriculum Vitae - Vincent J. De Angelis, LL.B., T.E.P.

 2015-2018 Member, Canadian Bar Association - Elder Law Section

 2016-2017 Member – Ontario Bar Association Provincial Council

 2014-2017 Member – Ontario Bar Association Alternative Business Structures Working Group

 2012-2017 Member – Ontario Bar Association Trusts and Estates Section Estate

 Administration Tax Act Working Group.

-2001 - Present Member, Richmond Hill Chamber of Commerce - Government Affairs Committee
+2001 - 2015 Member, Richmond Hill Chamber of Commerce - Government Affairs Committee

 (Member of Robert Holland Interpretive Centre Steering Committee).

 2014-2015 Chair, Ontario Bar Association – Trusts and Estates Section Executive